Welcome to Hard Times (film): Modern reception

 The movie continues to be critiqued by some reviewers as being awkward and unsettling, with an ending that is unsatisfying (even "nihilistic").
-While noting there is not a consensus among reviewers, Rotten Tomatoes audience scores it at 42%.
+While noting no consensus exists among reviewers, Rotten Tomatoes audience scores it at 42%.
 However, one modern reviewer describes it as "better than average" for a Western.

 Craig Butler in the All Movie Guide notes that the movie "tends to divide audiences" along the lines of whether or not they are expecting, and preferring, a conventional Western (virtue triumphs through justifiable violence), or are attracted to a very contradictory type of movie.
 For the latter, Butler contends the film offers much "to ponder and to study", but notes that the movie is a "downer" that arguably puts most of its effort into conveying a "message" rather than providing entertainment.
 Butler describes the film as a revisionist Western, typical of the 1960s, disassembling the classic Western, and reassembling it in ways that did not always follow the traditions of the genre.

-Butler makes positive comments about the performances of Fonda, Ray, Wynn, Oates, Buchanan, Paige and Pyle.
+Butler makes positive comments about the performances of Fonda, Ray, Wynn, Oates, Buchanan, Paige, and Pyle.
 Time Out concurs that the supporting cast is "immaculate" and notes Fonda's performance as "intriguing".